Let’s be real, there are a TON of songwriting tips out there. And depending on where you visit, they’re mostly a mixed bag.

 48. Make some musical friends.

 There’s nothing like a friend who’s also a songwriter who 100% totally and completely gets it.
 Go find her.
 Make friends with her.
 Trust me, your life will be so much better knowing someone like her who is creative in all the same ways you are.
 There’s nothing like a creative friend to talk to and get you through the ups and downs of a life making art.
 Looking for friends like that?
-You can start to find them in places like the 5 in 5 Song Challenge Group, Music Biz Besties, or the Women Crush Music Collective.
+You can start to find them in places like Song Club, the 5 in 5 Song Challenge Group, Music Biz Besties, or the Women Crush Music Collective.

-49. Join a songwriting membership organization.
+49. Join a songwriting community.

 50. Have hobbies.

 No joke.
 Have hobbies that are unrelated to songwriting.
 When you’re feeling less-than in the songwriting department, have another hobby you can turn to for joy and as a creative outlet.
+A few of my faves lately are oil painting, bird watching, rock hounding and fossil hunting.